Sign In

 How can I become involved with WSMA?

-Regardless of whether you are a student, coach, parent, or none of the above, it is easy to become involved with the WSMA.
+Regardless of whether you are a student, coach, parent, or none of the above, it is easy to become involved with WSMA.
 One way to become involved immediately is to navigate to our website and register to become an online member of our network.
-Membership is free of charge, and once you register your email will be added to our mailing list (your personal information will be kept private).
+Registration is free of charge, and once you register, your email will be added to our mailing list (your personal information will be kept private).
 This will help us keep in contact with you regarding upcoming WSMA meetings and volunteer opportunities.

 Do you get volunteer hours for going to meetings?

-Where do you usually meet?
+Where and when do you usually meet?